TheNexter/Hackintosh-Ryzen-6-cores-MULTIPLE-GPU-AND-MOTHERBOARD/README.md

 ✅ **Working :**

-All (include iService like imessage, icloud, wifi...)
+All (include WIFI and bluetooth + iService like imessage, icloud, facetime...)

 ❌ **Not Working :**